gab0071/nextjs-nft-marketplace/README.md

     b.b.2.
 If not, you can buy

 c.
 Sell Page:
   c.1.
-You can list your NFT on the marketplace
+You can list your NFT on the marketplace.

-## 3. Fontend w/ The Graph
+  # Thank u!